 11.8.
 As from 7 July 2026, Contracting Parties applying this Regulation shall not be obliged to accept type approvals issued to the preceding series of amendments to this Regulation.

 11.9.
-As from 1 September 2028, Contracting Parties shall no longer permit the specific provisions related to atypical windscreen fracture behaviour (see Annex 5 paragraphs 4.8. and 5.8.) and [WAD 2,100 (see paragraphs 2.1. and 2.45.)] for the purpose of granting type-approval.
+Until 1 September 2028, Contracting Parties applying this Regulation can continue to grant type approvals using the specific provisions related to atypical windscreen fracture behaviour (see Annex 5 paragraphs 4.8. and 5.8.) and WAD 2,100 monitoring front boundary (see paragraphs 2.1. and 2.45.).

 11.10.
+As from 1 September 2029, Contracting Parties applying this Regulation shall not be obliged to accept type approvals issued for a vehicle with a cowl monitoring area WAD 2,100 front boundary on the bonnet top (see paragraphs 2.1. and 2.45.)

+11.11.
 Contracting Parties applying this Regulation shall not refuse to grant type approvals according to any preceding series of amendments to this Regulation or extensions thereof."